jps4/lucky_miner_log/README.md

 # lucky_miner_log

-Uses websockets to connect to a lucky miner (sha256 miner) and show real time data.
+Uses websockets to connect to a lucky miner (sha256 miner) and show real time data (change ip = "192.168.1.80" to your real luckyminer IP address)

 $ python3 luckylogs.py